Snowmass Village, Colorado: History

 The Brush Creek Valley was settled circa 1910 by ranching families including: Sinclair, Melton, Stapleton, and Hoaglund.
 As a child, Hilder Hoaglund would ride her horse into Aspen to go to school.
 Her father, Charles Hoaglund, immigrated from Sweden in the 1800s.
 After a school was built in Brush Creek valley, she attended the Brush Creek Frontier School, now called the Little Red Schoolhouse, located on Owl Creek Road.
 She became a teacher at that school and then at the Red Brick School in Aspen.
 At the schoolhouse, she played the accordion or piano for community dances.
 When she married Bill Anderson, the Hoaglund Ranch became the Anderson Ranch.

 Paul Soldner, a ceramic artist noted for developing American Raku, established a studio in the Anderson Ranch buildings in 1966.
-He founded the Anderson Ranch Arts Center and it incorporated it into a non-profit in 1973.
-The Anderson Ranch Art Center on Owl Creek Road uses many of the original buildings from the Hoaglund Ranch, although not in their original location, farther down stream on what is now Snowmass Club Circle.
+He founded the Anderson Ranch Arts Center and incorporated it into a non-profit in 1973.
+The Anderson Ranch Arts Center on Owl Creek Road uses many of the original buildings from the Hoaglund Ranch, although not in their original location, farther down stream on what is now Snowmass Club Circle.

 Under the leadership of Bill Janss and DRC Brown, the American Cement Company developed Snowmass Village as a ski resort starting in 1966. * Hayfields were subdivided and the lots sold for houses.
 Brush Creek is an unappealing name for a ski area, so they named the resort Snowmass after the valley to the west of Brush Creek.
 Fritz Benidict acted as the architect of the Snowmass ski area.
 The Campground Chairlift serving the western edge of the ski area, actually does extend into the Snowmass Valley.
 Five chairlifts were installed: Fanny Hill, Burlingame, and Sam's Knob, the Big Burn, and Campground.